stossy11/PrivacyPolicy/PrivacyPolicy.md

 This VPN application complies with all applicable privacy laws and regulations, including:

-General Data Protection Regulation (GDPR) (if applicable): Since we do not collect personal data, no data processing or storage takes place.
+General Data Protection Regulation (GDPR): Since we do not collect personal data, no data processing or storage takes place.

-California Consumer Privacy Act (CCPA) (if applicable): We do not sell or share user data.
+California Consumer Privacy Act (CCPA): We do not sell or share user data.

 Children’s Online Privacy Protection Act (COPPA): This application is not intended for use by children under the age of 13 and does not collect any data from minors.